New York Academy of Sciences: Programs

-The Global STEM Alliance equips thousands of students each year with skills and provides role models to support them on educational paths toward STEM careers.
-The Alliance offers challenge competitions, supports teachers with professional development, and trains STEM professionals to serve as mentors.
+The Global STEM Alliance offers challenge competitions, supports teachers with professional development, and trains STEM professionals to serve as mentors.
 The Junior Academy is a community under the New York Academy of the Sciences that aims to connect students ages 13 to 17.
-Each year, 1,000 students from around the world are selected to be a part of the program and compete in 10-week long challenges.
+Each year, 1,000 students from around the world are selected to be a part of the program and compete in 10-week-long challenges.